2026

 Background

-The Southern Pinot Noir Workshop is an annual technical workshop that brings together winegrowers from New Zealand and the rest of the world for an in-depth look at the variety Pinot Noir.
+The Southern Pinot Noir Workshop is an annual technical workshop held in New Zealand that brings together winegrowers and viticulturists from New Zealand and the rest of the world for an in-depth look at the variety Pinot Noir.

-Over the course of the 3-day workshop presentations are made and barrel samples are evaluated during formal tasting sessions with the sole purpose of understanding more about the variety.
+Over the course of the 2.5-day workshop, presentations are made and barrel samples are evaluated during formal tasting sessions with the sole purpose of understanding more about the variety.

-The Southern Pinot Noir Workshop, now in its 34th year, has been pivotal in New Zealand’s greater understanding of the variety and the enthusiasm this wine style has been generating.
+The Southern Pinot Noir Workshop, has been pivotal in New Zealand’s greater understanding of the variety and the enthusiasm this wine style has been generating.

-We are also very grateful of our other sponsors, NZ Winegrowers, Pacific Rim Oenology Services, and Bouchard Cooperages.
+We are indebted to our grand Cru sponsor VISY for their ongoing sponsorship along with our other sponsors – NZ Winegrowers, Pacific Rim Oenology Services, and Bouchard Cooperages.

 Objectives